Everett M. Dirksen U.S. Courthouse

 Recent upgrades include a cafeteria modernization, curtain wall repairs, protective solutions, and upgrades to mechanical systems.

-The building was named for former Senator Everett McKinley Dirksen.
+The building was named for former U.S. Senator Everett McKinley Dirksen.

-For building service calls or more information, contact the Dirksen Courthouse Service Desk number at the top right corner of this page.
+For more building information and service calls, contact the Dirksen Courthouse Service Desk using the information in the top right box on this page.
+For other federal government information, call 1-800-FED-INFO.

-Amenities The newly renovated Courthouse Cafe is open to the public on weekdays from 7:30 a.m. to 3 p.m.
+Amenities The newly renovated Courthouse Cafe is open to the public on weekdays from 7:30 a.m. to 3:00 p.m.
 It serves a variety of menu items and daily specials for both breakfast and lunch.
 Free public Wi-Fi is available.
-The building also houses a Federal child care center for infants between six-weeks and 15-months old.
+The building also houses a federal child care center for infants between six-weeks and 15-months old.

 Conference Rooms Two conference rooms adjoining the Courthouse Cafe are available for tenant use.
 The larger room seats up to 60 people theater style and has a wireless microphone system.
 The smaller room accommodates up to 20 people in a round table setting.
 Both rooms have a conference phone, a computer data outlet, white boards, ceiling mounted projectors and screens, DVD/VCR capability, and tables and chairs.
 The conference rooms are available during normal working hours from 8 a.m. to 5 p.m., though exceptions for extended hours can be made.
 For reservations call the Dirksen Courthouse Service Desk at (312) 353-6996.